tharuniitk/tharuniitk.github.io/publications.md

 1. A. Kumar Chaudhary, V. Gupta, K. Gaurav, T. Kumar Reddy, and L. Behera, ‘EEG Control of a Robotic Wheelchair’, Human-Robot Interaction - Perspectives and Applications.
 IntechOpen, May 10, 2023. doi: 10.5772/intechopen.110679.
 2. “Riemannian Deep Feature Fusion with auto-encoder for MEG Depression Classification in Smart Healthcare applications” chapter in the book entitled “Data Fusion Techniques and Applications for Smart Healthcare” to be published by Book Series Intelligent Data-Centric Systems, Elsevier.
 (In Press)

 3. "Regularized Riemannian-based Intelligent System for Dementia Screening using MEG Signals " chapter in the book  Artificial Intelligence Enabled Signal Processing based Models for Neural Information Processing to be published by CRC Press.
 (In Press)
+4. “Machine Learning for Health 4.0” in Application of ML and AI in Engineering and healthcare, NOAA Academic Publishers.
+In Review.
+5. “Epileptic Spike Localization using MEG MRI modality Fusion for Intelligent Smart Healthcare” in Data Fusion Techniques and Applications for Smart Healthcare, edited by Stefano Berretti and Amit Kumar Singh, part of the book series Intelligent Data-Centric Systems, Book Series Intelligent Data-Centric Systems, Elsevier.

 ## <span style="color: orangered">Patents</span>